azavea/python-project-template/README.md

 Azavea Data Analytics team python project template
 ==============================

-A file structure template, development environment and rule set for python data analysis projects on Azavea's Data Analytics Team
+A file structure template, development environment and rule set for python data analytics projects on the data analytics team

-#### Requirements:

-* Docker

 Getting Started
 ------------

-##### Requirements:

-* Docker
+Change the name of folder that contains this whole repo: `python-project-template` -> `{your project name}`

-From within the root directory, first remove git tracking from the project
+From within the repo directory, first remove git tracking from the project

-`./scripts/clean.sh`
+`rm -rf .git`

+The project template uses a placeholder name of 'da-project'.
+Change that name in the following files/directories (relative to the repo root):
+- `da-project/` (change the name of the folder)
+- `Dockerfile`
+- `./docker/run/`
+- `./docker/build/`

-If you have not already done so, build the Docker image (you will only need to do this once).
+If you have not already done so, build the Docker image (you will only need to do this once)

-`./scripts/dockerbuild.sh`

-If you would like to install additional packages in the container you can add them to `requirements.txt` and rebuild the image with the previous script.
+`docker/build`

-Run the Docker container
+Run a Docker container:

-`./scripts/container.sh .`
+`docker/run`

 This will open a bash shell within the Docker container.
-Within the container the 'project' directory on the host machine (as specified as a parameter of `container.sh` above) will map to `/project` within the container.
+Within the container the 'project' directory on the host machine (as specified as a parameter of `run` above) will map to `/opt/src/da-project` within the container.
 You can now access the full file structure of this template from within the container.

-You can open an interactive environment by running `./scripts/jupyterlab.sh`then navigating to `https://localhost:8888/` in a browser.
-You will see a login screen asking for a password or token.
-Copy the token from your console into this box.
-This will open [JupyterLab](https://github.com/jupyterlab/jupyterlab) in the notebooks directory of the Docker container.
-Return to the bash console by entering `Ctrl-C`.

-Test the environment

-`python test_environment.py`

-To exit container
+To exit:

 `exit`

+Initialize a new git repository:

+`git init`

 Project Organization
 ------------